Human rights in the Democratic Republic of the Congo: Prisons and detention center conditions

+A report in 2006 noted that;

 Conditions in most large prisons were harsh and life-threatening.
 During the year an unknown number of persons died in prisons due to neglect; MONUC reports indicated that at least one person died each month in prisons in the country.
 The penal system continued to suffer from severe shortages of funds, and most prisons were severely overcrowded, in poor a state of repair, lacked sanitation facilities, or were not designed to be used as detention facilities.
 Health care and medical attention remained inadequate and infectious diseases were rampant.
 In rare cases, prison doctors provided care; however, they often lacked medicines and supplies.

 In several prisons, the government has not provided food for many years.
 Many prisoners starved to death; food remained inadequate and malnutrition widespread.
 In general, prisoners' families and friends were the only source of food and other necessities.
 Prisoners with no one to provide food were particularly at risk.
 Local NGOs reported that authorities sometimes moved prisoners without telling families, making the provision of food difficult or impossible.
 Prison staff often forced family members to pay bribes to bring food to prisoners.

-According to MONUC, two civilian detainees charged with armed robbery died in April from infected foot wounds caused by leg irons in Kongolo prison, Katanga Province.

 Larger prisons sometimes had separate facilities for women and juveniles, but others generally did not.
 Male prisoners raped other prisoners, including men, women, and children, according to numerous credible reports.
 Prison officials held pretrial detainees together with convicted prisoners and treated both groups the same.
 They generally held individuals detained on state security grounds in special sections.
 Government security services often clandestinely transferred such prisoners to secret prisons.
 Civilian and military prisons and detention facilities held soldiers and civilians alike.

 Harsher conditions existed in small detention facilities.
 These facilities were overcrowded and generally intended for short-term pretrial detention; in practice they were often used for lengthy stays.
 Detention center authorities often arbitrarily beat or tortured detainees.
 These facilities usually had no toilets, mattresses, or medical care, and detainees often received insufficient amounts of light, air, and water.
 The centers generally operated without dedicated funding and with minimal regulation or oversight.
 Detention center authorities or influential individuals frequently barred visitors or severely mistreated detainees.
 Guards frequently extorted bribes from family members and NGOs to visit detainees or provide food and other necessities.